Elders/Khronos/README.md

 ## Features
 - [x] automatically loads entries from JIRA
+	- [ ] customizable assignee status
-- [ ] automatically loads entries from Google Calendar
+- [x] automatically loads entries from Google Calendar
+	- [ ] handle special events, like PTOs and national holidays
 - [x] automatically calcualte average entry time
 - [x] automatically uploads entries to Toggl
+- [ ] separate service scripts
+- [ ] common entries data models
+- [ ] ability to use custom entries providers (alternatives of Jira and Google Calendar)
+- [ ] ability to use custom entries consumers (alternatives of Toggl)
 - [x] gives you more time to
 - code
 - play games